 FPT – The Uffizi Gallery

-From 1st November to 31st March: Tuesdays, Thursdays and Saturdays – by reservation only
+November to March: Tuesdays, Thursdays and Saturdays – by reservation only

-From 1st April to 31st OCtober: Daily with the exception of Mondays when the gallery is closed.Takes place rain or shine at 3,30 pm.
+April to October: Daily with the exception of Mondays when the Gallery is closed.Takes place rain or shine at 3,30 pm.

 Meeting point: Uffizi Gallery at gate #3